PaTiToMaSteR/energy-bot/SETUP.md

     # NOTE recommend the auth key be at least 30 characters long
     # that is what protects your energy-bot setup by random people on the internet think of it like a password
     # save the value you set you will need it when configuring Trading View
+    # the auth key will be the same for all bots you config
     cd functions
     npm install
     cd ../